 It is rumored that the solution was proposed by Utzon himself and that he came up with this while peeling an orange.
 More than 2,400 precast ribs and 4,000 roof panels were manufactured in an on-site factory, avoiding the need to cast the shells in-situ.
 Upon installation, the structure was finished with a skin of more than a million white and cream tiles on top.

-Once the roof was in place, further changes were made in the original design to incorporate the various functions to the building.
+Once the roof was in place, further changes were made in the original design to incorporate the various functions of the building.
 The multi-purpose “major hall”, which was initially assigned to host both concerts and opera became solely a concert venue, while opera and ballet productions were planned to take place in the “minor hall” which was known as the Opera Theatre.

 The architect’s original acoustic and seating proposals for the major hall were considered insufficient and led to a re-design which further resulted in acoustic problems for performers and orchestras on completion.

-The budget for the project was initially AUD 7M at the time.
+The budget for the Sydney Opera House was initially AUD 7M at the time.
 But due to all the chaos, while managing design and construction simultaneously, the budget was exceeded by 14 times to be a total of AUD 102M.
 All this was a result of chaos in managing design, extreme delays in construction, and wastage generated due to reconstruction.
 This building is considered one of the most over-budgeted projects ever to be built.

 There is a significant number of buildings and structures that have been categorized as “Controversial” in the field of architecture.
-The Eiffel Tower and Louvre Pyramid in Paris, Sagrada Familia at Barcelona, and Antilla in Mumbai are a few examples that hold multiple controversies in their stories.
+The Eiffel Tower and Louvre Pyramid in Paris, Sagrada Familia in Barcelona, and Antilla in Mumbai are a few examples that hold multiple controversies in their stories.
 A large group of people has disapproved of these designs at one time or another for various reasons.